brian-chim/NewcomerReportServices-Team28/README.md

-# Team28
+# Team JavaBean (28)

 Welcome to Team 28's CSCC01 Group project.

+## Deliverables

+### Reports

-Our first deliverable can be found under the Reports directory in the root of the repository.
+All deliverable reports can be found within the Reports folder at the root of the project.

-Our second deliverable along with our draft files can be found under the Product Backlog folder.

-Once we have production-ready code, we will be merging it to the master branch, and we will update the README with how to navigate our project and code.
+## Product Backlog

+The product backlog contains versioned copies of the projects personas and user stories.